Didier Casimiro: Career

 Didier Casimiro graduated from Ghent University in 1991, and Lisbon University in 1992.
 Fluent in 7 languages, including Portuguese and French.

 In 1996-2012, he worked at BP oil company in management positions.
 In his participation, in 2003, the branch of the BP company TNK-BP (Tyumen oil company - BP) was established in Moscow.
 The company soon became a one of leaders in the Russian oil market, with investments from the parent company.
 After that, in 2013, the company was sold in Rosneft.

 Didier Casimiro was born in a Portuguese family.
 Thanks to his knowledge of the Portuguese language, he became especially close to Igor Sechin, who graduated from St. Petersburg University with a degree in Portuguese and worked as a military translator in Angola.
-Kashimiro learned the language from his parents, and Sechin mastered it during his service as a military translator in the communist Mozambique and Angola, where the Soviet Union had tremendous power during the civil wars of the two countries.
+Cashimiro learned the language from his parents, and Sechin mastered it during his service as a military translator in the communist Mozambique and Angola, where the Soviet Union had tremendous power during the civil wars of the two countries.

-Actively takes part in the expansion of Rosneft in Germany, Egypt, Latin America, the US and the UK.
+Took part in the expansion of Rosneft in Germany, Egypt, Latin America, the US and the UK.

+Sanctions

 The Trump administration expanded further sanctions on its Swiss-incorporated company (Rosneft Trading S.A.) and its president Casimiro on 18 February 2020 for supporting Venezuela's Nicolás Maduro regime by operating in the oil sector of the Venezuelan economy.

+In July 2023, the USA government sanctions were lifted.